rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-For building an NFA, all we need is to start with start item, and then recursively identify the transitions.
-First, we define the state data structure.
-We define a unique id.
-We also need the symbols in a given grammar.
+A utility procedure to extract all symbols in a grammar.

 <!--
 ############